Coreopsis

 Coreopsis (/ˌkɒriːˈɒpsᵻs/) is a genus of flowering plants in the family Asteraceae.
 Common names include calliopsis and tickseed, a name shared with various other plants.

 Description

 These plants range from 46–120 cm in height.
-The flowers are usually yellow with a toothed tip, but may also be yellow-and-red bicolor.
+The flowers are usually yellow with a toothed tip, but can also be yellow-and-red bicolor or pink.
 They have showy flower heads with involucral bracts in two distinct series of eight each, the outer being commonly connate at the base.
 The flat fruits are small and dry and look like insects.